samoor64/data-engineering-exercise/README.md

 ## Data Engineering Exercise
-Design and implement a data pipeline that that pulls data from [Open Library.]https://openlibrary.org/dev/docs/api/books As an output of this exercise we expect to see a minimum of the following:
+Design and implement a data pipeline that that pulls data from [Open Library](https://openlibrary.org/developers/api) for a specific subject you are interested in.
+The [subjects API](https://openlibrary.org/dev/docs/api/subjects) can help you find a list of authors and books related to a particular subject.
+We recommend you keep the number of books you pull between 100 and 1000.
+As an output of this exercise we expect to see a minimum of the following:

+1. An architecture and the technologies or services you would use during implementation.
-1. Python program that pulls data from the rest api
+2. Python program that pulls data from the rest api
-2. CSV files for the following:
+3. CSV files for the following:
 	* Authors
 	* Books
 	* Authors and Books (a bridge table between the previous entities)
-3. DDL to create a hypothetical database schema ( you don't have to create a DB but you are welcome to)
+4. DDL to create a hypothetical database schema ( you don't have to create a DB but you are welcome to)

 The objective of this exercise is to have you walk us through a solution you have created.
 Do as much or as little as you would like.

+*NOTE: Keep in mind that this is ment for a roughly 60 minute interview and we want to understand your thinking and process.
+If you leave something out for the sake of time, mention it during your presentation.
+Mention things you would improve if this was a production grade applicaiton.*

 # ReadMe
 Please include: